 Colorado Hiking & Backpacking Trails

-Pagosa Springs Hiking Trails
+Pagosa Springs Waterfalls Hiking Map

 - Silver Falls: To reach this scenic spot, visitors travel east on Colo.
 Highway 160 for about 10 miles from the San Juan River Bridge in Pagosa Springs before turning right (east) on East Fork Road (#667).
 After about eight miles on the East Fork Road, the historic Silver Falls Forest Service Guard Station be visible on the left (north) side of the road.
 Hike past the building about one-eighth of a mile to reach the base of the falls.